reese-lee/innovate-atl/README.md

-# InnovateATL Hackathon
+# InnovateATL Hackathon + Observability Workshops

 Welcome to the InnovateATL Hackathon!
 This event aims to bring together talented engineers, public sector experts, and the local tech community to develop innovative solutions for Atlanta's most pressing public sector challenges.

+We are also hosting a few observability workshops to supplement your projects -- check them out below!

 ## Objectives